ChyKusuma/SPHINXMerkleBlock/README.md

 ## Components

 #### This repository is part of [SPHINXSign](https://github.com/SPHINX-HUB-ORG/SPHINXSign)
-The `SPHINXSign` namespace leverages the power of Merkle trees based on the state-of-the-art [SPHINCS+](https://sphincs.org/) principle, which emerged as the 4th winner in the "Post-Quantum" cryptography competition held by the National Institute of Standards and Technology ([NIST](https://www.nist.gov/publications/breaking-category-five-sphincs-sha-256)).
+The `SPHINXSign` and `SPHINXMerkleBlock` namespace leverages the power of Merkle trees based on the state-of-the-art [SPHINCS+](https://sphincs.org/) principle, which emerged as the 4th winner in the "Post-Quantum" cryptography competition held by the National Institute of Standards and Technology ([NIST](https://www.nist.gov/publications/breaking-category-five-sphincs-sha-256)).

 SPHINCS+ (Stateless PHotonic Isogeny-based Signature Scheme) is a groundbreaking hybrid signature scheme that combines robust hash-based, code-based, and isogeny-based cryptographic components.
 Its primary goal is to achieve two critical properties: "statelessness" and post-quantum security.